 What are exotic invasive plant species?

 Exotic means that the plants come from another country or region.
-If these plants don’t have natural ennemies here, they will proliferate to a point where they will take over indigenous (native) species that do have natural ennemies.
-These opportinistic plants are called invasive.
+If these plants don’t have natural enemies here, they will proliferate to a point where they will take over indigenous (native) species that do have natural enemies.
+These opportunistic plants are called invasive.